 “It was a pleasure speaking with you today.
 Thank you for the recommendation to read The Power of Less, maybe we can trade notes when you're done with Tribes!
 We will be in touch about next steps soon.”

-That was part of a reply I received to a post-interview thank you note I wrote to the VP of sales.
+That was part of a reply I received to a post-interview thank you email I wrote to a VP of sales.
 Four hours after receiving that reply, I got a call from the recruiter offering me a job.

 A month after I was hired, I had a one-on-one with that VP and the first question she asked me was about the books we recommended to each other.

 Leading up to the thank you email, we had spent 40 minutes on the phone together talking through introductions, behavioral questions, and case studies to see if I was a good fit for the role.
 While that conversation factored into the decision, my answers weren't what stood out in her mind.

 As a candidate, you want to be focused on two things during the job search:

 - Building relationships with people who can influence the hiring decision

 - Standing out from all of the other candidates vying for this job

 The post interview thank you email is a highly effective (and incredibly easy) tactic that covers both bases.
 It's also overlooked by 76% of job seekers.
 Talk about low hanging fruit!